My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 You could easily spend a few days here just strolling round its charming town centre or playing on the beach, but Tenby also has plenty of history, with the small ruins of the 12th century Tenby Castle overlooking the sea, and directly opposite, St Catherine’s Island, home to a 19th century fort.

-When the tide is out you can walk across the beach and explore the island and fort, but be careful not to get cut off by the rising sea!
 When I was there the island was closed because the tide was coming in; I spent just a few minutes taking photos at the bottom of the steps and by the time I was done I had to take off my shoes and paddle back!

 The north beach at Tenby

-Tenby is both pretty and historic, and has a really relaxed holiday vibe.
-Take a walk round to North Beach late in the afternoon and enjoy the views back across the harbour with the sun hitting all those colourful buildings
+If it’s a nice day, take a walk round to North Beach and enjoy the views back across the harbour with the light hitting all those colourful buildings

 Colourful buildings overlooking Tenby harbour

-2/ Carew Castle and Tidal Mill
+Afternoon – Carew Castle and Tidal Mill

 There are so many castles in Wales, if you’re a fan of history and old buildings, you’re really spoiled for choice.
-On my road trip I opted for two of Pembrokeshire’s finest, Carew Castle and Pembroke Castle (see next entry in the list).

 Carew Castle is one of the best places to visit in Pembrokeshire, Wales